90-minute CPD

 I will happily arrange my own transport (economy class train travel and taxis where needed) and accommodation (usually Premier Inn with Meal Deal) and claim it back via the invoice.

-Discuss a booking
+Discuss a face-to-face booking

-If you want to discuss a potential booking, please ensure you have read through the information above and then drop me an email at [email protected], providing as much of the following information as you know:
+If you want to discuss a potential booking, please ensure you have read through the FAQs above and then drop me an email at [email protected], providing as much of the following information as you know:

-- The date of the event (please suggest multiple dates if possible)
+1. The date of the event (please suggest multiple dates if possible)

-- The timings of the session
+2. The location of the event

-- Your choice of workshop(s) from the selection above
+4. Your choice of workshop(s) from the selection above

-- Relevant information about the audience – subject and phase
+5. Relevant information about the audience – subject and phase

-- The number of delegates attending
+6. The number of delegates attending

-- How much the delegates will be charged to attend
+7. How much the delegates will be charged to attend

 I will endeavour to get back to you as soon as you can.